Firelack/Roses-Trades/README.md

   - A unique set of very expensive cosmetics, synchronized across your worlds.
   - Ability to add your own cosmetics to your games and servers.
   - Achievements and rewards tied to rose collection.

-## 🚀 Installation

-This mod is still in development and is not yet available for installation.

 ## 🛣️ Detailed Roadmap